cecat/MyHASS/index.md

 winter (dropping the temperature, triggering the thermostat), I'd get a call (this saved my pipes multiple times).
 Multiple generations of DIY later I found myself accumulating many very nice (but independent) home automation systems.
-Philips Hue lights (and a hub), Samsung Smartthings (and a hub), Amazon Blink cameras (and a hub), Aqara door sensors (and a hub), various smart outlets (no hub, or rather the hub is in China...), etc.  All of those hubs rely on Internet connectivity to commercial clouds.
+Philips Hue lights and dimmer switches (and a hub), Samsung Smartthings (and a hub), Amazon Blink cameras (and a hub), Aqara door sensors (and a hub), various smart outlets (no hub, or rather the hub is in China...), etc.  All of those hubs rely on Internet connectivity to commercial clouds.
 I adopted HASS to (a) bring all of these